pepollms/tracker/_doc/op_3_setup_and_config.md

 ### Clone the Git repository

-A clone or a copy of the project repository is needed in the local filesystem.
-A clone is an exact and complete copy of the project files, and all the changes made.
+A clone is a copy of a repository.

-The project files must be cloned from the remote GitHub site.
+The remote repository on GitHub must be cloned to have a local copy in the filesystem.

 Note that there are a couple of ways to clone a git repository on GitHub; HTTPS and SSH.
 HTTPS provide access to the Git repository over a secure connection and is available even if behind a firewall or proxy.